 We train people from a variety of backgrounds such as community workers, independent mindfulness teachers, school counsellors, therapists and educational and clinical psychologists to teach our curriculums.
 Experience of working or volunteering in your line of work would be helpful as this is not a course which teaches the necessary classroom management skills needed when working with young people.

-Yes, provided you meet the prerequisites, you are still welcome to attend a Paws b training.
-However, previous experience of teaching or working in some capacity with groups of students aged 7-11 is crucial.
+Yes, provided you meet the prerequisites, you are still welcome to attend a train to teach course.
+However, previous experience of teaching or working in some capacity with groups of students in the relevant age range is crucial.
 While there will be discussions and advice as part of the course about how mindfulness teaching might sit within a school classroom environment, it is assumed that you already have general classroom management skills and experience before attending the training.

-If you intend to be a self-employed teacher of Paws b going into schools, it is important to be aware that the current financial constraints on schools are severe, and many schools have very limited resources to pay for external providers of teaching and training.
-Before investing in training to teach Paws b, we recommend that you approach schools in your area and try to get a sense of whether or not they would be in a position to employ you as an external teacher.
+If you intend to be a self-employed teacher going into schools, it is important to be aware that the current financial constraints on schools are severe, and many schools have very limited resources to pay for external providers of teaching and training.
+Before investing in training to teach, we recommend that you approach schools in your area and try to get a sense of whether or not they would be in a position to employ you as an external teacher.

 To join the MiSP mailing list, and to be kept up to date with developments and courses, please click here